Many kids who break a bone do just fine with a simple cast, but sometimes, a child needs an operation to help the fracture heal the right way.

 In the winter of 2015, her son was in rehearsal for the musical Billy Elliot.
 "Noah broke his right arm in two places while doing a back handspring," Parets says.
 "He actually heard the bone snap."

 Noah had surgery to put a metal pin in his arm.
 "This was so the one bone -- the more serious break of the two -- could heal properly," Parets says.

 It's possible your child may be in the same situation.
 "There are certain fractures that will not heal well unless the position is held in place with pins," says David S. Feldman, MD, a professor of orthopedic surgery and pediatrics at NYU Langone Medical Center.

 "Different bones do different things when they fracture," says Donna Pacicca, MD, an orthopedic surgeon at Children's Mercy Hospital.
 "There are specific fracture patterns that are better treated with surgery."
 Without it, your child might not be able to move his limb as well when it heals.

 Your child might need surgery if:

 The bone pieces need help staying together.
-If he needs pins, screws, or plates to hold the bone in place, like Noah did, he may need surgery.
+If they needs pins, screws, or plates to hold the bone in place, like Noah did, they may need surgery.

 The break goes through a joint.
 If your child's fracture disrupts a smooth joint surface, it may not heal the right way without an operation.